Skip to main content

 Maryland Car Accident Report Basics

-Maryland may be a small state, but it has more than its fair share of auto accidents.
-According to the Motor Vehicle Administration (MVA), there are more than 100,000 car accidents each year, with over half resulting in injuries.
-Knowing what to do if you are in an accident can take away some of the stress of the situation.
-After you call the police and exchange information with the other driver, you will need to comply with Maryland's car accident reporting basics.
+Maryland may be small, but it has more than its fair share of auto accidents.
+According to the Motor Vehicle Administration (MVA), more than 100,000 car accidents occur in Maryland yearly, with over half resulting in injuries.

-How to File a Car Crash Report in Maryland
+How To File a Car Crash Report in Maryland

 State Accident Statutes

-When to Report an Accident
+When To Report an Accident

-• You hit a domestic animal (e.g. dog, cat)
+• You hit a domestic animal

 Crash Reporting

-Note: State laws are always subject to change.
-It's important to verify the information you read about by conducting your own research or consulting with a Maryland attorney.
+Note: State laws are subject to change.
+It's essential to verify the information by conducting research or consulting a Maryland car accident attorney.

 Do the Police Always File an Accident Report?

-• A driver doesn't have a license
+• Either driver doesn't have a valid driver’s license

 Completing a Personal Accident Report in Maryland